jneilliii/OctoPrint-TPLinkSmartplug/README.md

 # OctoPrint-TPLinkSmartplug

+***Warning***: Recent firmware updates for the HS103 breaks the use of this plugin with those devices.
+TP-Link may push the same firmware to other devices, but be warned that updating your devices firmware may break the use of this plugin.

 Work inspired by [OctoPrint-PSUControl](https://github.com/kantlivelong/OctoPrint-PSUControl) and [TP-Link WiFi SmartPlug Client](https://github.com/softScheck/tplink-smartplug), this plugin controls a TP-Link Smartplug via OctoPrint's nav bar.
 Currently known compatible models are the HS100, HS107, HS110, HS300.
 Other Kasa app based devices may work.

 ##  Screenshots